Iceland Things To Do

 Lively waterfront district

-Reykjavik’s Old Harbour blends working docks with cozy cafés, museums, and tour boats, so you’re never far from both local life and classic Iceland experiences.
-Colorful vessels bob in the water, mountains frame the bay, and there’s usually a low hum of people heading out on whale-watching, puffin, or northern lights cruises.
+Reykjavik’s Old Harbour blends working docks with cozy cafés, small museums, and tour boats, keeping you close to both local harbor life and classic Iceland experiences.
+Colorful boats bob in the bay, mountains rise behind, and the waterfront hums with whale-watching, puffin, and northern lights cruises.

 Hallgrímskirkja church tower rising above Reykjavik’s skyline